 Family Violence and Partner Visas factsheet

-Partner visa holders do not have to remain in an abusive relationship to stay in Australia
+People who are on a Partner visa do not have to stay in an abusive relationship to stay in Australia.

 In Australia, domestic and family violence is not accepted.